 About the Panel of Industry Experts

-Jill Arena, managing partner with Health e Practice Solutions, LLC, holds a Fellowship from the American College of Medical Practice Executives and has extensive experience in practice start-up and workflow improvement, including the implementation and management of the newest health information technologies.
+Jill Arena, the managing partner with Health e Practice Solutions, LLC, holds a Fellowship from the American College of Medical Practice Executives and has extensive experience in practice start-up and workflow improvement, including the implementation and management of the newest health information technologies.
 Her professional focus and passion is the intersection of physician-patient-computer.
 Over the past 15 years, Jill has started more than 37 new clinics, where she has introduced EMRs and implemented complete clinical IT systems.

-Chad Boeckmann, president of Secure Digital Solutions, LLC, assists organizations in government, financial, healthcare and retail industries to achieve information security and compliance goals.
+Chad Boeckmann, president of Secure Digital Solutions, LLC, assists organizations in government, financial, healthcare, and retail industries to achieve information security and compliance goals.
 Since 2005 Secure Digital Solutions (SDS) continually enables companies to gain confidence and trust from their clients and auditors through IT security and regulatory compliance services.
-Clients continually rely upon SDS to deliver customized solutions, thought leadership, a strong work ethic and exceptional client service.
+Clients continually rely upon SDS to deliver customized solutions, thought leadership, a strong work ethic, and exceptional client service.
 SDS provides value by delivering business services and solutions effectively and tailor solutions to achieve client requirements.

-Rick Kam, CIPP, is president and co-founder of ID Experts, and chairman of the “PHI Project,” a research effort to measure financial risk and implications of data breach in healthcare.
+Rick Kam, CIPP, is president and co-founder of ID Experts, and chairman of the “PHI Project,” a research effort to measure financial risk and implications of a data breach in healthcare.
 He is an expert in privacy and information security, with extensive experience leading organizations to address the growing problem of protecting PHI/PII and remediating privacy incidents and identity theft.
 Previously, Kam spent 20 years at IBM Corporation in sales, management, and customer relationship management consulting.